openaps/AndroidAPSdocs/docs/EN/translations.md

    ![approve text](./images/translations-proofreading.png)

-* When a proofreader approves a translation it will be added to the next docs build.
-To speed process you can inform docs team about new translations.
+* When a proofreader approves a translation it will be added to the next docs build which happens in no fixed schedule on demand but around once a week except during hollidays.
+To speed up the process you can inform docs team about new translations.